Young Adult Mental Health & Substance Abuse Treatment Centers

 When considering the question of what are stimulants, people often wonder whether coffee is a stimulant, since it produces some of the same feelings as stimulant drugs, such as heightened energy, alertness, and focus.
 Caffeine is a central nervous stimulant, and is often used by athletes and as a “study drug,” like Adderall or Ritalin.
 However, caffeine does not cause the large dopamine surge that unbalances the reward circuits in the brain and can lead to stimulant addiction.
 Thus, regular use of caffeine to avoid withdrawal symptoms is known as caffeine dependence rather than stimulant abuse.

-The Latest Stats on Stimulant Drugs Abuse Among Young Adults
+The Latest Stats on Stimulant Abuse Among Young Adults

-Recent research shows an increase in stimulant abuse and overdoses.
-The CDC found that overdose deaths involving illegal stimulants, such as methamphetamine, increased by 34.8 percent during the pandemic.
-Overall, the mortality rate involving all stimulants, medical and illicit, has more than tripled over the past decade, increasing from three deaths per 100,000 to 9.7 per 100,000.
+Recent research shows an increase in stimulant drug abuse and overdoses.
+According to the CDC, overdose deaths involving stimulants is steadily rising, increasing from 12,122 in 2015 to 53,495 in 2021.
+Overall, the mortality rate involving all stimulants—both medical and illicit stimulants—has more than tripled over the past decade, increasing from three deaths per 100,000 to 9.7 per 100,000.
 And because young people ages 18–25 are the most likely to use stimulant drugs, they are at the highest risk of overdosing.

-College students are the most frequent abusers of stimulants.
+College students are the most frequent abusers of common prescription stimulants.
 A study of college students found that close to half of those who used prescription stimulants did not actually have prescriptions or ADHD diagnoses.
-Adderall misuse among this age group is particularly high.
-The most recent Monitoring the Future survey, conducted by the National Institute on Drug Abuse, found that 7 percent of young adults ages 19–30 report nonmedical use of Adderall, which contains the stimulant drugs dextroamphetamine and amphetamine.
-Adderall misuse peaks among young adults ages 21 and 22, with nearly one out of 10 abusing the drug.
+Adderall misuse among this age group is particularly high: Adderall misuse peaks among young adults ages 21 and 22, with nearly one out of 10 abusing the drug.
 A study in the Journal of American College Health found that three-quarters of students who misuse Adderall obtained the drug from friends with prescriptions.

 Know the Facts